Wills for Heroes

 Click here for a list of county coordinators, or for more information, contact the YLD or the Pennsylvania program Directors Dan McKenna or Lisa Shearman.

 Want to Be a Volunteer?
 Click here.

-Are You a First Responder?
+Are You a First Responder or Military Veteran?
 Click here for more information.

 Upcoming W4H County Events

 Lancaster went over 1,000 wills the weekend of 12/6/14.
 Pictured at the event: Jon Koltash (PBA/YLD Treasurer), Cindy Geib, Eric Rothermel (Lancaster Wills for Heroes Coordinator) and Lars Anderson (PBA/YLD Chair).

 Wills for Heroes Training and Event in Hershey, Sept.
 26-27, 2014